gdeol4site/frodotype/README.md

 # Gathering the data

 The 102 books used were converted from the Amazon Kindle format .azw to plain text files.
 This processes included stripping all images, formattting, and hyperlinks.
-The books then manually had the table of contents, appencices, and gloassaries manually removed.

-Putting the final text file together:
+The books were then manually stripped of their table of contents, appencices, and glossaries.
+The final text file used to retrain the model was put together using the following commands:

 1. Concatenate the files: